Step Down Transformers are built for business. Depending on your sites’ power distribution requirements, you may need a local step-down transformer.

 The extensive age of much of the UK’s power transformer fleet means that in many cases, there is ample potential for aging hardware to be replaced by newer, more advanced, energy-efficient models.
 This brings with it a range of benefits, including greater reliability, lower maintenance requirements and significantly reduced losses.

 The losses a power transformer experiences vary significantly depending on age, size, design and use.
 For the largest modern transformers, energy efficiency can be as high as 99.75%.
 For smaller transformers or aging models, this can fall to 90% or even 85%.
-With many distribution transformers operating at high loads, these losses are both significant and costly.
+With many electrical transformers operating at high loads, these losses are both significant and costly.

 Similarly, our high-efficiency, low-loss transformers can significantly reduce overall power consumption, helping to reduce both energy costs and carbon footprint.
 Voltage management & optimisation technologies incorporated into some modern transformers offers further improvements in energy efficiency and lower costs.